 It may have been a ramen house.
 It was full of diners, and the food to me was pure Japanese comfort food.
-It was very good, and it filled us up, especially since we came from an entire day at Anpanman Museum.
+It was satisfying, and it filled us up, especially since we came from an entire day at Anpanman Museum.

-Explore and support local neighborhood eateries!
-They were happy to have us too, the chef came out, bowed and said thank you (as they all tend to, God bless the Japanese) as we were leaving. 🙂
+Do explore and support local neighborhood eateries!
+The food tends to be exceptional and the experience truly memorable.
+After we ate the chef came out of the kitchen, bowed and said thank you (as they all tend to, God bless the Japanese) as we were leaving. 🙂

 Japan is a coffee drinker’s haven

-There’s a Lawson near our Airbnb, and we’d stock up on these:
+There’s Lawson near our Airbnb, and we’d stock up on these: